SL-C Manual: Accessibility & Usability

 Door Light Switches

 You may want to use door switches in your car to turn on interior lights when the doors are open, etc. These can be sourced anywhere, including from cars in junk yards.
-There are no Infinitybox harness connectors for these switches, so they will need to be wired to a Mastercell input if you use them and the outputs programmed to use them as required.
+There are no chassis harness connectors for these switches.
+If you have an Infinitybox system, they will need to be wired to a Mastercell input if you use them and the outputs programmed to use them as required.
 Consult the Infinitybox documentation if you have questions about this.
+The other default harnesses can use one or more of the extra circuits for this purpose.

 Door light switches can be mounted behind the body where the door hinges will trigger them when fully closed.